James T. Hong

 Image courtesy of the artist.

-James T. Hong has been producing thought-provoking and occasionally controversial works for over twenty years.
+James T. Hong is a filmmaker and artist who has been producing thought-provoking, unconventional, and occasionally controversial films and videos for over twenty years.